saulrichardson/solstice/README.md

-# Solstice – Clinical Document Fact-Checking Pipeline
+# Fact Check – Clinical Document Fact-Checking Pipeline

-Solstice is an **end-to-end research prototype** that takes a pile of PDF clinical documents (drug labels, journal articles, slide decks …) and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.
+Fact Check is an **end-to-end research prototype** that takes a pile of PDF clinical documents (drug labels, journal articles, slide decks …) and a list of free-text claims, and returns a structured, evidence-backed verdict for every claim.

-Behind the scenes Solstice combines computer-vision layout analysis, traditional NLP, and a chain-of-thought LLM pipeline so you **don’t have to read 200 pages to check a single sentence**.
+Behind the scenes Fact Check combines computer-vision layout analysis, traditional NLP, and a chain-of-thought LLM pipeline so you **don’t have to read 200 pages to check a single sentence**.

 The project is intentionally kept small and hackable; everything runs from the command line and stores intermediate artefacts on disk so you can inspect (and tweak!) every step.

 ---

-## 1. How Solstice fits together
+## 1. How Fact Check fits together

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         Solstice System                         │
+│                         Fact Check System                       │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ┌──────────────┐    ┌──────────────┐    ┌──────────────┐    │